Advanced Baseball Statistics

 Anything under 1.00 when comes to GB/FB rate is impressive.
 Most of these players will have fairly decent power numbers.
 However, there may be instances where fly balls may not correlate with power or home run production, depending on the hitter’s rawer power numbers.
 If you take a look at the leaders in GB/FB ratio, there is no doubt that you will see a list of elite players at the top of that list.
 However, it’s important to note that not every player with a strong GB/FB ratio is an elite talent.

 Advanced Baseball Metrics – Putting The Puzzle Together

 Pitchers that have little ability to strike out hitters won’t likely have a strong GB/FB rate.
 Even though they may be inducing a lot more ground balls when compared to balls put into play, their inability to produce strikeouts will still manufacture a noteworthy number of fly balls.
-Pitchers who rely on cutters, sinkers and curveballs usually produce more ground balls.
+Pitchers who rely on cutters, sinkers, and curveballs usually produce more ground balls.
 Those Pitchers who rely more on fastballs and sliders typically produce more fly balls.
-Those with the highest rates of ground balls compared to fly balls will be the toughest matchups for opposing offenses.
+Those with the highest rates of ground balls compared to fly balls will be the toughest matchups for the offense.

 Fly Ball Hitters vs Ground Ball Pitchers Baseball Metrics